This tier list focuses on individual units. If you want something more advanced, you can check out our Auto Chess Strategies Tier List!

 Great, hard to waste AoE damage with low CD.
 Sadly, the synergies aren’t amazing and Gyro works best in Mech strats.
 Benefits a lot from the Mage synergy.

-Good AoE damage, but might get wasted if the enemy rearranges his army on the board to account for the Techies.
 Use him on the frontlines to make sure he plants the mine as fast as possible.
 Great in Goblin/Mech strats.

 Summary of the Tier List: